The organisation shall be called The Association of Barbel Fishers, hereafter to be referred to as “the Association” or the “ABF”.

-- To support deserving charities and worthy causes, as nominated and determined by members and/or participating clubs, through scheduled fund raising events.
+- To support deserving charities and worthy causes, as nominated and determined by members at each AGM.

 3. Membership / donations / subscriptions

-- Members of the ABF are defined as those persons who were invited, recommended or initially selected to form the Association and thereafter all persons who have applications approved and have paid the required nominal donation (for identity assurance).
+- Members of the ABF are defined as those persons who have paid the required nominal donation (for identity assurance).

 - Persons wishing to achieve membership of the Association shall complete an on-line application form and make a single donation of at least the prescribed minimum in force at the time.
 Assuming no irregularities, the account will be activated.

-- Membership will be continuous, but in order to keep our membership totals as realistic and as current as possible the ABF will periodically remove dormant members who have not participated in or viewed the forum over a set period.
+- Membership will be continuous, but in order to keep our membership totals as realistic and as current as possible and in compliance with GDPR the ABF will periodically remove dormant members who have not participated in or viewed the forum over the course of the preceeding two years.

 - The Team may refuse membership only for good and sufficient cause.
 Appeal against such a decision may be made to the Association.